Having a Carpenter Instead of a General Contractor

 Many families manage their finances in a way that is analogous to them building a house with only craftspeople and no professional oversight.
 General contractors, project managers, architects, designers – all these roles are absent in the building of their financial estate.
 Their investment managers have insufficient oversight and are disconnected from one another.

 These families would be better served if they had an advisor who would monitor the performance of individual investment managers to make sure each manager is performing according to their mandate and in a way which complements the others.
 In situations where a manager does not perform as expected, this advisor could recognize the situation and guide the client in a better direction.

-This is one of the Six Most Common Investment Mistakes taken from Chapter 1 of our book, In Search of the Prime Quadrant.
+This is one of the Six Most Common Investment Mistakes taken from Mo Lidsky's book, In Search of the Prime Quadrant.